duncangrubbs/ozzzy/README.md

 [![Unit Tests](https://github.com/duncangrubbs/ozzy/actions/workflows/main.yml/badge.svg?branch=main)](https://github.com/duncangrubbs/ozzy/actions/workflows/main.yml)

-# 🦘 ozzy
+# 🦘 ozzzy

 > A small, easy to compose, API interface

-Ozzy is a interface for interacting with APIs from a Javascript/Typescript client.
+Ozzzy is a interface for interacting with APIs from a Javascript/Typescript client.
 It is essentially a stripped down version of axios with the inclusion of a middleware feature similar to [Express](https://expressjs.com/) middleware and [axios interceptors](https://axios-http.com/docs/interceptors).
 It was originally inspired by this [blog post](https://duncangrubbs.com/blog/1) but has since been updated after more learning on my end.
 In fact, I recently wrote a new blog post about one of my favorite [uses of middleware](https://duncangrubbs.com/blog/2).

 ## 🤝 Design Principles